LuisReyes98/sample_lighttouch_app/README.md

 list_subdocuments_html
 ```

-### Packages Rules
+#### Packages Rules

 in a package the rules represent the configuration for the url paths of an action
 the format to create on consists in declaring  first `priority` , `input_parameter` and `events_table` , at the beginning of the file.

-* `priority` is a number to implicitly declare the order in which the rules are check in case two or more rules have similar parameters, the one with the number closest to 1 will be the first one checked to be used.
+* `priority` is a number to implicitly declare the order of relevance of the url , it directly affects in which order the rules are check in order to resolve an url.
-This allows for identical url perform different when a parameter is send for example
+This allows for custom control of the behavior of the url, for example to set  urls that will respond to a different action if a parameter is send.

 * `input_parameter` name of the variable that is received as the request, should be set to ‘request’ unless a different name is necessary